andrewdavey/assembly-client-dotnet/README.md

 var client = new ApiClient(AssemblyEnvironment.Sandbox);
 client.Configure(config);

+// Registration Groups

 // Fetch registration groups, filtered by a year group. var regGroups = await client.RegistrationGroups.List(yearCode: "7");

+foreach (var group in regGroups)
+{
+    Console.WriteLine($"Group Name: {group.Name}");
+}

+// Teaching Groups

 // Fetch all teaching groups (you may know these as classes) for the mathematics subject code. var mathsGroups = await client.TeachingGroups.List(subjectCode: "MA");

-// You can also apply a date filter to get, say, teaching groups from last academic year or for another specific range of time. var mathsGroups = await client.TeachingGroups.List(startDate: DateTime.Parse("2016-09-01"), endDate: DateTime.Parse("2017-07-31"));

 foreach (var group in mathsGroups)
 {
     Console.WriteLine($"Group Name: {group.Name}");
 }

+// You can also apply a date filter to get, say, teaching groups from last academic year or for another specific range of time. var mathsGroupsFiltered = await client.TeachingGroups.List(startDate: DateTime.Parse("2016-09-01"), endDate: DateTime.Parse("2017-07-31"));

 // Fetch all the students for this teaching group. var mathsStudents = await mathsGroups.First().Students();